menghui-zhou/MAGPP/README.md

 # MAGPP
-The code is related to our work MAGPP which is submitted to TKDE.
+The code is related to our work MAGPP.

 We will add detailed description about the code as soon as possible.